Understanding the Difference Between Federal and State Tax Withholding

 - Adjustments can be made at any time by submitting a new W-4.

 State tax withholding refers to the income tax your employer deducts from your paycheck to pay your state government.
 The rules for state withholding vary significantly depending on the state in which you work and reside.
-Some states, like Alaska and Florida, have no state income tax, while others, like California, have progressive tax rates that can go as high as 13.3%.
+Some states, like Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming, have no state income tax, while others, like California, have progressive tax rates that can go as high as 13.3% for incomes exceeding $1 million.
+Even within states with income tax, the rates and brackets can differ significantly.
+For example, Pennsylvania has a flat income tax rate of 3.07%.

 - Varies dramatically by state.